 Why do I have moths in my kitchen cabinets and how to prevent it?

 Now, you might be wondering how to kick these unwanted guests to the curb.
 Start by inspecting your pantry regularly.
 If you spot any webbing or little brown specks, it’s time to take action.
 Toss out any infested items and give your cabinets a thorough clean.
 A vacuum can be your best friend here, sucking up any stray eggs or larvae hiding in the corners.

-READ How to layout kitchen cabinets?
+READ How to install handles on kitchen cabinets?

+Why do I have moths in my kitchen cabinets and how to prevent it?